Skyrim weapons and armour mods

 Some stunningly lovely armour as worn by the Elven Royal Guard, now available for the common folk to craft at all good forges.

-Adding an impressive 55 new sets of armour to the game, Immersive Armour’s aim is to not disrupt the natural feeling of Skyrim.
+While adding an impressive 55 new sets of armour to the game is what it's all about, Immersive Armour’s secondary aim is avoid disrupting the natural feeling of Skyrim.
 The armour is all lore-friendly and feels suitably ‘Bethesda Official’, and is integrated in such a way that they feel like genuine elements of the world.
-Find them on bandits, in chests, at vendors; these are not ‘craft-only’ pieces.
+Find them on bandits, in chests, at vendors – these are not ‘craft-only’ pieces.

 Working in exactly the same way as Immersive Armours, the Weapons version of the mod seamlessly adds 224 new weapons to Skyrim.